COP28: Key outcomes for food, forests, land and nature at the UN climate talks in Dubai

 Section nine calls for parties to accelerate the use of ecosystem-based adaptation and nature-based solutions.
 And section 14 emphasises that adaptation action should be continuous and guided by the “best available science”, alongside making use of ecosystem-based adaptation and nature-based solutions.

-Section 14 also recognises the contributions of traditional and Indigenous knowledge.
+Nature-based solutions appear in the global stocktake.
+Source: UNFCCCSection 14 also recognises the contributions of traditional and Indigenous knowledge.
 The “worldviews and values” of Indigenous peoples are also referenced in section eight of the agreement.

 The GGA “does have good language” on Indigenous knowledge, equity and livelihoods, Fong said.
 Another section of the text “encourages the ethical and equitable engagement” with Indigenous peoples and “recognises” their roles as stewards of nature.

-The recognition of water and water-related ecosystems in the GST and the GGA was welcomed by Wetlands International, an international civil-society organisation dedicated to conserving and restoring wetlands.
+The global goal on adaptation recognises the leadership of Indigenous peoples and encourages equity in engagement with them.
+Source: UNFCCCThe recognition of water and water-related ecosystems in the GST and the GGA was welcomed by Wetlands International, an international civil-society organisation dedicated to conserving and restoring wetlands.

 Francesca Antonelli, head of rivers and lakes at Wetlands International, told Carbon Brief: